 Trees and Trails

-Trees and Trails is approximately five miles of pedestrian, recreational, and educational trails that weave through Burden Woods at the Botanic Gardens at Burden in the heart of Baton Rouge.
+Trees and Trails is approximately three miles of pedestrian, recreational, and educational trails that weave through Burden Woods at the Botanic Gardens at Burden in the heart of Baton Rouge.
 The backbone of these trails was originally designed by Steele Burden as meandering paths through part of the Burden Woods, a natural resource and wildlife treasure, which are part of the historic 440 acres of Burden Center.
 (Click here for map)

 Docents are available to lead Project Learning Tree (PLT)for educational field trips for schools and scout troops.
 PLT is a nationally recognized outdoor education program.
 More information on this award winning program may be found at the Trees and Trails website.